astrophysics91/PBDOT-calculator/README.md

 - If you have mass probability distributions obtained from TempoNEST, you can provide this.
 - Alternatively, you can make the mass array by yourself.
 If you just want to find $\dot{P}_{b,int}$ by subtracting the obtained $\dot{P_{b}}$ from the Shklovskii effect, Galactic acceleration, you can use the option, subtract_only=True in PK.pbdot() function, additionally.

+d.
+Python packages
+- Astropy, numpy, and pandas

 # Others

 This code will be upgraded constantly to persue user-friendly interface and description.
 If you have any comments, please mail to me :D
+** jjang@mpifr-bonn.mpg.de

+If you use this code, please cite the paper (It is still under review.
+Submitted to A\&A)

 # Reference: